hedi0/SalesPrediction/README.md

 e.g., LSTMs, Transformers) for enhanced accuracy in time-series fore
-    *   Integrate A/B testing framework for model comparison and ection.
+    *   Integrate A/B teswork for model comparison and ection.
-    *   Implement anomaly detection to flag unu
+    *   Implement anomaly detection to flag
-    *   Improve documentation for easier onboardin
+    *   Improve documentation for eoardin